 “Better education makes you better at what you do,” says Howland.
 And when you are better at the job, you save more lives.
 Patient outcomes correlate with the amount of education a nurse has completed, according to a 2003 study on the impact of nursing education on patient outcomes.
 Patients who were cared for by RNs with BSNs experienced lower mortality and failure-to-rescue rates.3

 Take advantage of the opportunity

-2Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+2Time to complete is dependent on accepted transfer credits and number of courses completed each term.